 Graduate students have a leg up on the financial aid process.

-This was an unexpected surprise for Patrick O'Keefe, a 23-year-old master's candidate in mass communications at the University of Florida, who says applying for federal aid was much easier as a grad student.
+This was an unexpected surprise for Patrick O'Keefe, executive director at the Maryland Republican Party and a graduate of the University of Florida's mass communications master's program, who says applying for federal aid was much easier as a graduate student.

-"I was automatically declared independent for my graduate school FAFSA, which means all I had to do was submit my personal tax return," says O'Keefe.
+"I was automatically declared independent for my graduate school FAFSA, which means all I had to do was submit my personal tax return," O'Keefe says.
 "I was instantly given my EFC and loan eligibility amount after completing it, which made it much easier to plan."

-2. Available aid: Low-income students who qualified for need-based Pell Grants as undergrads will be disappointed to learn those funds are not available at the graduate level.
-Those students may need to take on debt to pursue a master's or professional degree.
+Low-income students who qualified for need-based Pell Grants as undergrads will be disappointed to learn that those funds are typically not available at the graduate level.
+The Pell Grant may be available to graduate students enrolled in a postbaccalaureate teacher certification program.
+However, students who relied on Pell Grant funding as undergraduates may need to take on debt to pursue a master's or professional degree.

 Students need to pass a credit check to take out a PLUS loan, and those with a bankruptcy, foreclosure or an account in collections may be denied.

-3. Interest rates: "There's sort of good news, bad news for graduate students on interest rates," Draeger says.
+Interest rates for graduate students are a mixed bag.
+"There's sort of good news (and) bad news for graduate students on interest rates," Draeger says.

-The good news: Interest rates on student loans are now tied to the 10-year treasury note, so students will no longer pay above market rate on student loan interest.
+The good news: Interest rates on student loans are set to decline in the coming academic year.
+The interest rate is tied to the 10-year Treasury note, so students won't pay an above-market rate on student loan interest.

-The bad news: Graduate students still pay a higher interest rate than undergraduates, and those rates could increase as the market changes.
+The bad news: Graduate students still pay a higher interest rate on student loans than undergraduates, and those rates could increase as the market changes.